hackforla/website/CONTRIBUTING.md

 ssh-add ~/.ssh/id_ed25519
 ```

-5. Finally copy the ssh key and add it to your github account by entering the following command. __Don't copy anything else until after you finish the last step, or else you will have to repeat this step.__
+5. Finally copy the ssh key to add it to your github account by entering the following command.
+This copies the contents of the id_ed25519.pub file to your clipboard __Don't copy anything else until after you finish the last step, or else you will have to repeat this step.__

 ```bash
 clip < ~/.ssh/id_ed25519.pub